£135.00 GBP £195.00 GBP

 In 1868, the year that Archibald Philip Primrose became Earl of Rosebery, he acquired a two-year old racehorse and, as a result, was sent down from Oxford.
 He was elected to the Jockey Club in 1870 and married Hannah, daughter of Baron Meyer de Rothschild, thus acquiring the Mentmore Stud near Leighton Buzzard, Bedfordshire.
 Despite numerous Classic successes, Lord Rosebery apparently did not enjoy going racing and was far more interested in breeding.

-Jockey wears his colours of primrose silks with rose pink hoops and cap and he is riding a brown / bay horse with two white socks.
+Jockey wears his colours of primrose silks with rose pink hoops and cap and he is riding a brown / bay horse.
 This came in a period white box with handwritten name on outside and is thought to have come from the factory, probably to an employee

 Manufacturer reference RC6

 Horse and jockey in very good to excellent original condition.
 Rare to find original whip (flat inside edge)